Pine tar: Medical

 Pine tar has historically been used for treating skin conditions, usually as an additive in cold process solid soap or lotions.
 Due to the high presence of phenol in the early manufacturing of pine tar, it was deemed carcinogenic.
 However, now much of the phenol has been removed.
 Pine tar was banned by the FDA along with many other ingredients categorized as over the counter drugs, due to a lack of evidence of safety and effectiveness for the specific uses named.
 However, clinical tests in Australia in 2017 demonstrated that the greatest risk comes from acute sensitivity for those with severe dermatological conditions, and if it comes in contact with the eyes.
-It is important to note that the number of positive reactions for wood tars was not significantly greater than those for other common allergens.
+The number of positive reactions for wood tars was not significantly greater than those for other common allergens.
 In addition, the concentration of pine tar in topical products available in Australia is up to 2.3%, which is up to four times less than that tested in these studies.

 Pine tar has been used to cover peck wounds in captive bird flocks such as chickens, to prevent continued pecking on a wound and cannibalism.
 Pine tar is also used in veterinary medicine as an expectorant and an antiseptic in chronic skin conditions.

+In Popular Media

+In the award-winning television series Ten Pound Poms depicting immigration from Britain to Australia in the 1950's, a newly betrothed young British man uses pine tar to lighten the skin of his British fiancee's illegitimate mixed-race baby, so that he may pass off the baby as his own (series 2, episode 2).